Anger and Forgiveness

 For each meeting, participants should read in advance the selection of text we'll be discussing, consider some questions Monica will send by email to help us focus, and come with some marked passages to talk about.

-- The workshop has limited space.
-Please register soon to save yourself a spot!
+• The workshop has limited space.
+Register today to save yourself a spot!

-- Register by clicking the button below and following instructions to use PayPal.
+• Register by clicking the button below and following instructions to use PayPal.
 If you do not have a PayPal account, PayPal still allows you to pay using a credit card.
-To pay with a credit card, click the Buy Workshop button below, then click on the PayPal checkout button.
-In the new window scroll down a bit till you see the pay with credit or debit card button.
-Click on that button and enter your card info there.
-Thanks!